MdMohsinHaider/java-program/README.md

 10. Write a Java Program to take a String input and print the sum of all the numeric characters in the String.
 11. Write a Java Program to take a String input and print sum of all the even numeric characters in the String.
 12. Write a Java Program to take a String input and reverse the String.
-13. Write a Java Program to take a String input and check whether the String is a Palindrome String or not(without reversing).
+13. Write a Java Program to take a String input and check whether the String is a Palindrome String or not (without revers method).
 14. Write a Java Program to take a String input and remove all the duplicate characters and store in another String.
 15. Write a Java Program to take a String input and count the total number of words in the String (Without using split method).
 16. Write a Java Program to find a string is `ANAGRAM` or not? [`Leetcode`](https://leetcode.com/problems/valid-anagram/description/)